 - Blessed with Suck: Joe's heroic sacrifice gave him immortality and near godlike powers but only at the cost of being stuck as a girl and a fairy, both fates worse than death as far as the macho male barbarian is concerned.
 Especially since he believes it cost him both his one true love and his last chance to be a proper father to his son.

-- Continuity Cameo: In Book 4, the villain, who has been banished from both heaven and hell wonders where his soul will end up.
+- Continuity Cameo: In Book 4, the villain, who has been banished from both heaven and hell, wonders where his soul will end up.
 It turns out he goes to a limbo where all the great defeated villains go.
 There he meets Baal, Sauron, and even great Cthulhu.

-- Dangerous Sixteenth Birthday: Discussed in the last book (as a sign of the general level of Genre Savviness) but ultimately discarded as the character in question has been in hiding her whole life and probably has no idea when her real birthday is.
+- Dangerous 16th Birthday: Discussed in the last book (as a sign of the general level of Genre Savviness) but ultimately discarded as the character in question has been in hiding her whole life and probably has no idea when her real birthday is.

-- Five-Man Band: "All companies shall consist of at least nine people, one of whom is not to be trusted"
+- Five Man Band: "All companies shall consist of at least nine people, one of whom is not to be trusted".